wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-creating-command.rst

 .. image:: images/creating-commands-3.png

 1. Name the command with something meaningful that describes what the command will do.
 Commands should be named as if they were in code, although there can be spaces between words.
-2. Set the subsystem that is required this command.
+2. Set the subsystem that is required by this command.
 When this command is scheduled, it will automatically stop any command currently running that also requires this command.
 If a command to open the claw is currently running (requiring the claw subsystem) and the close claw command is scheduled, it will immediately stop opening and start closing.
 3. Tell RobotBuilder if it should create buttons on the SmartDashboard for the command.
 A button will be created for each parameter preset.
 4. Set the parameters this command takes.
 A single command with parameters can do the same thing as two or more commands that do not take parameters.
 For example, "Drive Forward", "Drive Backward", and "Drive Distance" commands can be consolidated into a single command that takes values for direction and distance.
 5. Set presets for parameters.
 These can be used elsewhere in RobotBuilder when using the command, such as binding it to a joystick button or setting the default command for a subsystem.